- Premium features included

 MailerLite’s campaigns have three personalization layers I use all the time: merge tags through custom fields, dynamic links, and conditional blocks that show different content to different segments.
 The time zone delivery and automatic UTM tagging have saved me from plenty of mistakes.

-You can even edit links after sending—I’ve needed that more than once.
-Smart sending optimizes timing, though you’ll need a paid plan and the HTML editor for that.
+You can even edit links after sending—which proved to be more useful than I thought it would be.
+Smart sending optimizes timing, as well as allows auto-resend campaigns to people who didn’t budge the first time, though you’ll need a paid plan and the HTML editor for that.
 These features make managing multiple campaigns way less stressful than it used to be.

-My favorite trick: saving block templates as brand modules to reuse everywhere.
-I’ve learned to combine dynamic blocks with segments to keep one master template running—makes everything so much simpler when you’re juggling multiple campaigns.
+My favorite trick, however, was the ability to save block templates as brand modules to reuse everywhere.
+I’ve learned to combine dynamic blocks with segments to keep one master template running—it makes everything so much simpler when you’re juggling multiple campaigns.

-I run A/B tests on subject lines, sender names, and content—you can test 2 variants per element, not the fancy multivariate testing some platforms offer.
+I run A/B tests on subject lines, sender names, and content—you can test 2 variants per element, not the fancy multivariate testing some platforms, including Sender, offer.
 It picks winners based on opens, clicks, or conversions automatically.
 Automations have built-in A/B steps too, and you can test landing pages and forms.

 The AI suggests variant ideas right in the interface, which saves time brainstorming.
 More testing options open up at the Growing Business tier, but this basic testing has still improved my campaign performance consistently.